jonoliver1997/QuizPal/README.md

 # React + Vite

+This is a simple Flashcard app.
+Users can add decks with custom flash cards and use the study tool to flip through the flashcards and test their knowlegde.
+Here is the hosted link https://quizpal.netlify.app/

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: